 This course is intended for students planning to concentrate in botany or related sciences.
-The objectives of the course are to provide a selection of biological facts and basic concepts for understanding how plants carry out normal vital functions and to introduce students to the process of formulating and testing hypotheses regarding the underlying mechanisms of plant functions.
-The lectures, and laboratory work in particular, are expected to afford experience with some of the variety of approaches used in contemporary plant physiological research.
-The contents of the lectures and the laboratory experiments fall into three main categories: (1) plant cell physiology which covers enzyme action, respiratory and carbohydrate metabolism, photosynthesis, and nitrogen metabolism; (2) transport phenomena, including plant nutrition, ion uptake, plant water relations, transpiration, and translocation; and (3) plant growth and development, including the action of growth hormones, light effects on plant development, photoperiodic control of flowering, and dormancy.
+The objectives of the course are to provide a selection of biological facts and basic concepts for understanding how plants carry out normal vital functions and to introduce students to the process of formulating and testing hypotheses regarding the underlying mechanisms of plant function.
+The lectures and laboratory work in particular are expected to afford an experience with some of the variety of approaches used in contemporary plant physiological research.
+The content of the lectures and laboratory experiments falls into three main categories: (1) Plant cell physiology which covers enzyme action, respiratory and carbohydrate metabolism, photosynthesis, and nitrogen metabolism; (2) transport phenomena, including plant nutrition, ion uptake, plant water relations, and translocation; and (3) plant growth and development, including the action of growth hormones, light effects on plant processes, photoperiodic control of flowering, and dormancy.
 Two mid-term examinations and a final examination will be given in the course.
-The final course grade is based on students' performance in both examinations and lab work, each contributing one half of the course grade.
-Grading of lab work is based on the quality of lab work, lab reports, lab notebook, and participation in discussion.
-Students who need graduate credit should elect the course as Botany 481.
-481 students must complete one additional, independent project.
-Starting in the academic year 1982-83, this course is offered only in fall terms.
-(Ikuma)
+The final grade is based on the performance of students in both examinations and lab work.
+Grading of lab work is based on the quality of lab work, including discussions of data obtained.
+(C. S. Yocum)

 325. Principles of Animal Physiology: Lecture.
 Biol.
 112 and 114 (or the equivalent) and a year of chemistry.
 (3).
 (NS).